Gustavo Cerati: 1990s

-2000–05
+2000–2005

-In 2001 Cerati made his foray into film with the score for the movie +Bien (literally, "+Good."
+In 2001, Cerati made his foray into film with the score for the movie +Bien (literally, "+Good."
 A better translation of the phrase as used in Argentina would be "Of course", "duh!"), in which he acted as well.
 The film was an independent movie directed by Eduardo Capilla, and starred Ruth Infarinato, VJ for Latin MTV.
 Cerati's wife at the time, Cecilia Amenábar, also played a small role in the film.
 The soundtrack was nominated for an award in the category of the best instrumental pop album at the 3rd Annual Latin Grammy Awards.

-In August 2001 Cerati held a private concert in the historic Avenida Theatre in Buenos Aires.
+In August 2001, Cerati held a private concert in the historic Avenida Theatre in Buenos Aires.
 He was accompanied by a 42-piece orchestra conducted by Alejandro Terán.
 The recording of the concert was released as 11 Episodios Sinfónicos ("Eleven Symphonic Episodes") and consisted of seven arrangements of Soda Stereo classics and four of his solo songs played entirely by the orchestra.
-Cerati took 11 Episodios Sinfónicos on the road, playing Mexico City, Caracas, Santiago, and finishing it off with three shows at the Gran Rex theater in Buenos Aires.
-The CD was well received by critics and fans alike and a live DVD was eventually released.
+Cerati took 11 Episodios Sinfónicos on the road, playing Mexico City, Caracas, Santiago, and finishing it off with three shows at the Gran Rex theatre in Buenos Aires.
+The CD was well received by critics and fans alike, and a live DVD was eventually released.

-In November 2002 Cerati released his third studio album Siempre es Hoy ("It's Always Today").
+In November 2002, Cerati released his third studio album Siempre es Hoy ("It's Always Today").
 Cerati enlisted the help of producer/ engineer Sacha Triujeque and Antonio "Toy" Hernández of the Mexican Hip hop group Control Machete.
 The album was a departure from the slow tempo, Trip hop of Bocanada and +Bien, and the dramatic orchestration of 11 Episodios Sinfónicos.
 The songs on the album varied from pop/rock to radio-friendly electronic rock.
 The tour for Siempre es Hoy extended as far as New York and Chicago.

 In 2003 Cerati released Siempre es Hoy: Reversiones ("It's Always Today: Re-versions") an album of remixes of Siempre es Hoy tracks from different Latin American Musicians and the German producer Wechsel Garland.

-Simultaneously, Cerati teamed up with longtime collaborator Flavio Etcheto, and Leandro Fresco to form the self-described "power laptop trio" Roken, which he played concurrently during the Siempre es Hoy tour.
+Simultaneously, Cerati teamed up with longtime collaborator Flavio Etcheto and Leandro Fresco to form the self-described "power laptop trio" Roken, which he played concurrently during the Siempre es Hoy tour.
 Roken's non-conventional approach focused on improvisation and writing songs in real time.
 They played in various festivals throughout Latin America as well as in underground clubs in the United States.

-In 2004 "Canciones Elegidas 93-04" ("Selected Songs 93-04") a double album compilation of Cerati's solo work was released simultaneously in Spain and Argentina.
+In 2004, "Canciones Elegidas 93-04" ("Selected Songs 93-04"), a double album compilation of Cerati's solo work, was released simultaneously in Spain and Argentina.
 The release was followed by a small tour of Mexico, Argentina, Chile and Spain.